CONSIDERING A CAREER IN REAL ESTATE?

 Do I have the financial resources?

 Working on 100% commission can be somewhat daunting until you establish yourself.
 There are startup costs for school, licensing, affiliations, education and personal marketing.
 If you are starting full-time, the most common recommendation is to be sure you can sustain your living expenses plus business costs for up to six or nine months.
 Short-term success happens for some but developing a steady stream of income can take time.
 Starting part-time requires a real investment too, so be ready for what might occur.

-1. In most cases the best first step is to interview with area real estate companies and determine where you will be working.
+1. In most cases, the best first step is to interview with area real estate companies to determine who you will affiliate with.